-- The optimizer knows "exactly" the number of rows that will be scanned from disk for table scans (see Determinations of rows scanned from disk for a table scan). - For index scans, the optimizer must estimate the number of rows that will be scanned from disk. (see Estimations of rows scanned from disk for an index scan).
-Derby might be able to use cardinality statistics to make a better estimate of the number of rows that will be scanned from disk as described in this chapter.
+- For table scans, the optimizer knows exactly the number of rows that will be scanned from disk (see Determinations of rows scanned from disk for a table scan). - For index scans, the optimizer must estimate the number of rows that will be scanned from disk (see Estimations of rows scanned from disk for an index scan).

+Derby might be able to use cardinality statistics to make a better estimate of the number of rows that will be scanned from disk, as described in this section.